-Behind the Eyes does start with pop songs – Glen Ballard, fresh from co-writing Jagged Little Pill with Alanis Morissette, contributes the opening ‘Nobody Home’, while ‘I Will Be Your Friend’ anticipates Carly Rae Jepsen.
+Behind the Eyes does open with pop songs – Glen Ballard, fresh from co-writing Jagged Little Pill with Alanis Morissette, contributes the opening ‘Nobody Home’, while ‘I Will Be Your Friend’ anticipates Carly Rae Jepsen.
 Songs like ‘Like I Love You’ and ‘Curious Thing’ are grittier than Grant’s usual oeuvre, but she’s best on the gentler tracks.
 Songs like ‘Cry A River’ and ‘Somewhere Down The Road’ are lovely, while Grant’s the sole writer on ‘The Feeling We Had’, with devastating lines like “I’m tired of stitching up my dreams with/This thread of hope.”

 Fans of Grant’s more introspective moments should find plenty to enjoy on Behind The Eyes.

 Grant’s remained prolific in the 21st century, but I haven’t kept up, although I’m sure she’s remained thoughtful and classy.

 Lead Me On